 The sample should also state the date of collection and be accompanied by a completed referral card.
 Referrals should be sent to the Cytogenetics department on the same/next working day depending on sample type, please refer to the relevant sample type page within this website.
 For sample transport information including storage before dispatch please refer to Transportation of samples.

 For specific sample requirements please see the appropriate page under services and tests.

 In submitting a sample, the clinician confirms that consent has been taken for cytogenetic testing and possible storage.
-Please see the reverse of the genetics referral card for consent requirements.
+Please see the reverse of the Laboratory Genetics Referral Card for consent requirements.

 Acceptance and rejection criteria